Manchester City F.C. 3–2 Queens Park Rangers F.C.: Queens Park Rangers

 In their early history Queens Park Rangers had been a traditional lower-league side, joining the Football League in 1920 and spending almost all of the next 50 years in the third tier.
 In the late 60s, however, the club experienced a change of fortune as they won back-to-back promotions to reach the Football League Division One – the predecessor to the Premier League – as well as triumphing in the 1967 Football League Cup Final to win their first major silverware.
 Though they were relegated in their first season at the top of the English football league system they returned again in 1983 and managed this time to stay for a total of 13 seasons, becoming Premier League founder members in the process.

 After relegation in 1996 they again found themselves battling in the lower divisions, as well as fighting financial difficulties.
 The investment of billionaires Bernie Ecclestone, Flavio Briatore and Lakshmi Mittal in the late 2000s finally gave them firm financial footing, and by 2011 they were back in the Premier League.

 Since their last stay in the Premier League, the financial implications of relegation had become much more severe, making relegation a fate to be avoided at all costs.
 In pre-season, QPR had been tipped to be relegated at the first time of asking by many pundits, and the club were taken over by Malaysian businessman Tony Fernandes in mid-August.
-A good run of results in the early months of the year put Rangers firmly mid-table but results tailed off in late 2011 and by the end of the year they were barely above the relegation zone leading to the sacking of manager Neil Warnock on 8 January 2012, being replaced by Mark Hughes who achieved his first victory two weeks later against fallow relegation candidates Wigan Athletic.
-Hughes would have to wait exactly two months for his second victory - a 3–2 win over Liverpool on 21 March - which sparked a run of five wins in nine games.
+A good run of results in the early months of the year put Rangers firmly mid-table but results tailed off in late 2011 and by the end of the year they were barely above the relegation zone leading to the sacking of manager Neil Warnock on 8 January 2012, being replaced by Mark Hughes who achieved his first victory two weeks later against fellow relegation candidates Wigan Athletic.
+Hughes would have to wait exactly two months for his second victory – a 3–2 win over Liverpool on 21 March – which sparked a run of five wins in nine games.
 QPR went into the final game of the season only two points above safety, knowing that they needed to take at least one point from their final match, or for rivals Bolton fail to win, in order to guarantee their survival.